Copyright © 2015 - 2021 COMAH Consulting Ltd. All rights reserved.

 DSEAR relates to a particular area of Process Safety – that of flammable atmospheres.
-The principles of compliance with DSEAR is no different to compliance with any other aspect of process safety regulation.
-The benefit of the DSEAR regulations is that they have meant that there is great deal of written “good practice” guidance available guiding us all on how to comply.
+The principles of compliance with DSEAR are no different to compliance with any other aspect of process safety regulation.
+The benefit of the DSEAR regulations is that there is great deal of written “relevant good practice” guidance available guiding us all on how to comply.

 COMAH Consulting Ltd is able to provide support with respect to DSEAR which can range from “hand holding” through to taking the lead and carrying out all aspects of assessment work for you.
 This would include providing recommendations for compliance and for beneficial improvements.